purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser.md

 unParserT :: forall m s a.
 ParserT s m a -> PState s -> m { input :: s, result :: Either ParseError a, consumed :: Boolean, position :: Position }
 ```

+Apply a parser by providing an initial state.

 #### `runParserT`

 ``` purescript
 runParserT :: forall m s a.
 (Monad m) => PState s -> ParserT s m a -> m (Either ParseError a)
 ```

+Apply a parser, keeping only the parsed result.

 #### `Parser`